VIOLENT-MOTHICA/VIOLENT-MOTHICA/README.md

 𓆩⟡𓆪 You can reach me basically on anything.
 Ask first.

-✧˖°࿐  Any or All pronouns, I do not care how you address me.

 𓆩⟡𓆪 I am Japanese/German, please do not make jokes on it.
 Unless I do it first.
 Thank you.